 Birth control rings are essentially the same method as the patches.
 But instead of sticking patches on your skin, this method involves a small soft ring that you put in your cervix.
 This ring releases hormones that work just like patches or pills.
 They regulate ovulation and prevent pregnancy.

 Birth control rings have 99 percent effectiveness with ideal use too.
 This effectiveness can drop to 91 percent when the possibility of the ring falling off or not replacing it on time is considered.

 People that do not want to use medicines that will affect their hormones may prefer barrier methods to prevent pregnancy.

 These methods typically involve using a physical barrier that doesn’t allow fertilization to prevent pregnancy.
-Some of these methods, like cervical cap or diaphragm, can require a doctor visit.
-But other barrier methods are usually preferred because of their easy to use nature.
-Devices that you can put on only when you need can provide you practical benefits without much commitment.
-Elastic sheaths are one of the most popular birth control methods because of this reason, and because of the fact that male partners can use it as well.
+Some of these methods, like cervical cap or diaphragm, can require a doctor’s visit.
+But other barrier methods are usually preferred because of their easy-to-use nature.
+Devices that you can put on only when you need them can provide you with practical benefits without much commitment.
+Elastic sheaths are one of the most popular birth control methods because of this reason, and because of the fact that male partners can use them as well.

 However, barrier methods do not provide effectiveness as high as medicinal alternatives.
 Although when there is no problem, the effectiveness is considered near 98 percent, these devices can break, slip, and they are easy to use wrong.
 So the expected effectiveness is only about 80 percent.